 Rattlesnake Point during the Spring and Summer has a medley of activities: there is something for everyone!
 Book a campsite for the weekend, and bring the family for a back-to-nature experience on the Niagara Escarpment.
 Find as many constellations as you can while you roast marshmallows over the fire pit.
 It’s like camping in your own backyard, but better.

-If you can’t camp overnight at one of our 17 campsites, hike on one of the four trails for a restorative nature walk.
-There are shorter easier trails like Rabbit Run and Vista Adventure, where you can walk to a look-out point like Buffalo Crag Lookout or the Nassagaweya Lookout for a panoramic view of the escarpment.
+If you can’t camp overnight at one of our 17 campsites, hike on one of the three trails for a restorative nature walk.
+There are shorter easier trails, like Vista Adventure, where you can walk to a look-out point like Buffalo Crag Lookout or the Nassagaweya Lookout for a panoramic view of the escarpment.
 During the warmer months, Turkey Vultures careen across the sky.
 If you’re lucky, you’ll see a ‘kettle’ of Turkey Vultures bobbing up and down on the thermals.

 If you want to explore more than one Halton Park--and you’re after a work-out--take the Nassagaweya Canyon trail to Crawford Lake.
 A round trip is between 4-5 hours, so make sure you’re prepared for this day trip!
 While you’re hiking on the trails you’ll see the uncommon Hackberry Tree, and thousand year old cedars: a few of the many plants and flora you’ll see on the trails.
 Since you’re on the trails, fire up the gps and find real buried treasure.
 Geocaches are hidden through-out the parks, and especially at Rattlesnake Point.
 Kids love to search for real buried treasure, and geocaching is a fun activity for adults, too!